 - a) Any vocational and professional requirements are set out by your Funding Provider. - b) In England these requirements are available through the relevant Apprenticeship Standard and can be viewed on the Institute for Apprenticeships Website.
 In Scotland, the requirements are available through the Apprenticeship Framework, and can be viewed on the Skills Development Scotland website.
 Information on the vocational and professional requirements within other Nations will be available from your Funding Provider.
-You can contact your relevant Open University Office for upto-date information on the registration requirements related to your Nation: - The Open University Apprenticeships team (+44 (0) 300 303 4121), - The Open University Apprenticeships team in Scotland (+44 (0) 131 226 3851), - The Open University in Wales (+44 (0) 29 2047 1170), and - The Open University in Northern Ireland (+44 (0) 2890 245025).
+You can contact your relevant Open University Office for upto-date information on the registration requirements related to your Nation: - The Open University Apprenticeships Enrolment and Support team (England) (+44 (0) 300 303 4121), - The Open University in Scotland Apprenticeships team (+44 (0) 131 226 3851), - The Open University in Wales (+44 (0) 29 2047 1170), and